Technical offboarding of your employees

 With the shift towards hybrid working, employees are usually equipped with various mobile devices such as laptops or smartphones.
 In addition, they usually have other hardware such as computer accessories, office keys and the like.
 If someone leaves the company, these must of course be returned in full.

-The basis for an uncomplicated return process is a handover protocol.
-This is created during the onboarding process.
-All devices and work equipment handed over are noted in the handover log.
-Together with an up-to-date inventory overview, it is easy to see which technology needs to be returned during offboarding.
+The basis for a straightforward return process is a handover protocol.
+This is already created during onboarding.
+All handed-over devices and work equipment are noted in the handover protocol.
+Together with an up-to-date inventory overview, it is easy to see which technology needs to be returned as part of the offboarding process.

 Last but not least, laptop, tablet or smartphone use often includes mobile phone contracts.
 Make sure that these are terminated when you leave.
 Alternatively, the contract can be transferred to other employees for further use, thus saving costs.